List-Recoloring of Sparse Graphs: Triangle-free Planar Graphs: Lists of Size 7

 (c) Suppose $G$ contains a 4-face $f$ with degree sequence (3,4,4,4).
 The proof is nearly identical to that of (b).
-The only difference is that the 3-vertex is now recolored at most $(30+27+27)/3+1=29$ times.
+Only now the 3-vertex is recolored at most $(30+27+27)/3+1=29$ times.

 (d) Suppose $G$ contains a 4-face $f$ with degree sequence (3,4,5,4) or (3,4,4,5) and the 5-vertex $v$ on $f$ is also adjacent to a 3-vertex $w$ not on $f$.
 Form $G'$ from $G$ by deleting $w$, and form $G''$ from $G'$ by deleting the vertices of $f$.
 As in (c) and (b), $G''$ has a 30-good $L$-recoloring sequence, and we can extend it a 30-good $L$-recoloring sequence for $G'$ that transforms $\alpha_{\uphr G'}$ to $\beta_{\uphr G'}$ so that each vertex other than the 3-vertex is recolored at most 27 times.
+(We extend to the vertices of $f$ in order of decreasing distance from its 3-vertex.)
 By the Key Lemma we can extend $\sigma'$ to a 30-good $L$-recoloring sequence for $G$ that transforms $\alpha$ to $\beta$.
 This is because one neighbor of $w$ is recolored by $\sigma'$ at most 27 times. \end{proof}